Everything You Should Know About Cost of Divorce in PA

 How much does a divorce cost in Pennsylvania?

 Many questions run through your head as you prepare for divorce.
-One thing everyone wants to know is the total cost of a divorce.
-The overall cost of divorce can include court filing costs, attorneys’ fees, parent education classes, mediation fees, costs for evaluations such as psychiatric evaluations or counseling, Guardian Ad Litem fees, expert witness fees, and other expenses that may arise depending on your situation.
+One thing everyone wants to know is the total cost of a divorce in Pennsylvania.
+The overall cost of divorce can include court filing costs, family law attorneys’ fees, parent education classes and mediation fees.
+Additionally, costs for evaluations, such as psychiatric evaluations or counseling, Guardian Ad Litem fees, expert witness fees may arise.
+There might be other expenses depending on your situation.

 While there are many variables to consider that can impact the cost and length of your divorce, in almost all circumstances, these four factors will result in higher costs:

-- Your divorce attorney – Which divorce lawyer you hire will have a big impact on how much your divorce costs, but that doesn’t mean the cheapest attorney in town will really save you money in the long-run.
+Which divorce lawyer you hire will have a big impact on how much your divorce costs, but that doesn’t mean the cheapest attorney in town will really save you money in the long-run.
 An attorney with knowledge of the divorce, child custody, and support laws as well as the procedure in the jurisdiction where your case will be handled will increase efficiency and help keep the overall cost down.
-An incompetent attorney can make your divorce even more painful than it has to be and more expensive in the long run.
+An incompetent attorney can make your divorce even more painful than it has to be; and more expensive in the long run.
 Without the proper legal guidance your spouse could take advantage of the situation in a way that might not be repairable later.

 It is also important to realize that divorce can end up hitting your wallet well after your divorce decree is issued.
 Understanding and addressing the “what ifs” as part of any final agreement is critical.
 Many people make the mistake of rushing to conclude their divorce only to learn of costly, unresolved issues down the road.
-Working with an attorney who can protect your interest in future financial benefits like pensions and retirement accounts and making sure that assets are appropriately retitled to avoid unforeseen tax consequences will provide closure and peace of mind as you move on with your life.
+Working with a divorce attorney who can protect your interest in future financial benefits like pensions and retirement accounts will provide closure and peace of mind as you move on with your life.
+An experienced divorce lawyer will make sure that assets are appropriately re-titled to avoid unforeseen tax consequences.

 What are the values of a good divorce lawyer in PA?

 First and foremost, you want to find a divorce lawyer that aligns with your views and values.
-An initial phone consultation will allow you to explain your unique situation and ask questions that will give you a better understanding of how they plan to represent you.
+An initial phone consultation will allow you to explain your unique situation and ask questions.
+It will give you a better understanding of how they plan to represent you.

-Next, you want to be sure that your lawyer has experience handling divorce cases in Pennsylvania — specifically in the jurisdiction where your case will be heard.
+Next, you want to be sure that your lawyer has experience handling divorce cases in Pennsylvania; specifically in the jurisdiction where your case will be heard.
 With more experience comes more wisdom.
-A good lawyer will be able to pull from his or her expertise and experience and apply that to tailor a strategy for your unique situation.
+A good lawyer will be able to pull from her or his experience and apply that to tailor a strategy for your unique situation.

 Finally, you want a lawyer who sees you as a person and sees your family as they would see their own family.
 A key to a strong working relationship is hiring a lawyer who values you as much more than a case number.
 There are no real cookie-cutter solutions for divorce if you want it done right.
-Look for a divorce lawyer who will learn your specific circumstance and situation and develop a strategy that helps you achieve what you desire.
+Look for a divorce lawyer who will spend time to learn your specific circumstance.
+Who will develop a tailored strategy that helps you achieve what you desire.

 Tips on how to choose the right divorce lawyer in Pennsylvania

-When choosing the right divorce lawyer in Pennsylvania to handle your matter, you want to consider much more than just their cost for services.
+When choosing the right divorce lawyer in Pennsylvania, you want to consider much more than just their cost for services.
+After all, the family lawyer of your choice will shape many aspects of your future after divorce.
 While this is a factor worth considering, so are the following:

 - How long have they been practicing family law?